zuluana/Halia/README.md

 buildApp();
 ```

 With this, the original code is left in-tact and de-coupled.

-If the client no longer wants the **🦄 Disco Duck 🦄**  we just don't register the Plugin.
-If they need an additional change, we have a namespace dedicated to their needs.
+If Paul longer wants the **🦄 Disco Duck 🦄**  we just don't register the Plugin.
+If he needs an additional change, we have a namespace dedicated to his unique needs.

+>  This is a simple example that can be solved in other ways.
+However, it demonstrates the general idea, and as features become more complex, we've found this pattern keeps things organized.

 ## Usage